LoginRadius/python-sdk/README.txt

 3.1.0
 -----

-* Passed Api key and Secret key in herader for management API's.
+* Passed API key and Secret key in header for management API's.
-* Passed SOTT In header.
+* Passed SOTT in header.
-* Added Configuration API
 * Added Management API to generate a SOTT.
 * Implemented ability to support proxy server.
 * Supported NULL and projection in fields.